2020PB/police-brutality/reports/Ohio.md

 The reporter states that rubber bullets and flashbangs are also being used on the crowd.

-tags: pepper-spray, spray, protestor, flashbangs, rubber-bullets, shoot
+tags: pepper-spray, spray, protestor, stun-grenade, rubber-bullet, shoot

 id: oh-cincinnati-7